Vegetarian Vs. Keto: How To Choose?

 As you know, both vegetarian and keto diets are often used as weight loss tools.
 They claim to help you successfully reach your weight goals and maintain the results.
 But which one is better when it comes to shedding pounds?

 Research shows that compared to people who follow a regular diet, vegetarians consume overall fewer calories and thus weigh less and have less body fat.
 This is the result of the consumption of plenty of foods that are packed with fiber, such as fruits, vegetables, beans and legumes, and whole grains.
 Eating up on fiber can prolong your feeling of fullness, thus reducing the chance of overeating and lowering your caloric intake.
 If you accompany your vegetarian diet with exercise and create an adequate caloric deficit, you are sure to burn a couple of inches of unwanted fat.

-A 2016 study showed that people who stick to a vegetarian diet show greater weight loss results than those who follow a regular diet.
+A 2016 meta-analysis showed that people who stick to a vegetarian diet show greater weight loss results than those who follow a regular diet.
 These results also vary depending on the type of vegetarian diet.
 For example, those who followed a vegan diet showed better results than those who went on a Lacto-Ovo vegetarian diet.